Configuring sk-burglary 3.6.0

 Config.MaxLevel = 10 -- Set to your desired maximum level

-If level scaling is enabled, you can adjust the chance of getting a tier 2 or tier 3 house based on the current level.
-This can be done by setting the Config.LevelScaling variable.
+If level scaling is enabled, the chance of getting a tier 2, tier 3, or tier 4 house increases based on the player’s current level.
+This can be toggled with the Config.LevelScaling variable.

 Config.LevelScaling = true -- Set to 'true' to enable, 'false' to disable